vredchenko/angular-e2e-exercise/README.md

 npm install
 bower install

-Launch the b/e liek so:
+Launch the b/e like so:

 ```
 python backend.py